Confidential Compute

 Intel TDX creates hardware-isolated Trust Domains (TDs) that encrypt memory at the CPU level.
 The hypervisor and host OS are removed from the trust boundary.
 Before your pod starts, a remote attestation protocol verifies the hardware is genuine Intel silicon running an unmodified TDX-enabled firmware.
 This attestation report is cryptographically signed and can be independently verified.

-GraVal (GPU Validation) performs CUDA-level verification to confirm that the GPU advertised is the actual hardware executing your workload.
-This prevents GPU spoofing attacks where a provider might claim to offer an H200 but actually run your code on lesser hardware.
-Validators on the Targon network continuously verify compute integrity.
+CUDA-level GPU validation confirms that the GPU advertised is the actual hardware executing your workload.
+This prevents spoofing attacks where a provider might claim to offer an H200 but run your code on lesser silicon.